kumahq/kuma/docs/madr/decisions/033-meshhttproute-meshgateway.md

 ```

 so that requests to `test.example.com/v2` are sent to `version: v2`!.
 In other
-words, merging between hostnames is not semantic  and doesn't take into account wildcards,
+words, merging between hostnames is not semantic and doesn't take into account wildcards.
-but rather is exact string based.
+It's based on an exact string match..

 ### Positive Consequences <!-- optional -->